STU138322/Dissertation-Personal-Finance-ML/README.md

 │ ├── random_forest/
 │ └── svr/
 │
-├── notebooks/               # EDA charts for processed and engineered datasets │ ├── Hypothesis_tests/
+├── notebooks/               # Exploratory analysis and hypothesis testing │ ├── Hypothesis_tests/
 │ └── Phase1&2/              # All EDA charts for engineered datasets
 │
-├── outputs/ # Model metrics, predictions, benchmarks │ ├── charts_all_data/
+├── outputs/ # Evaluation metrics, plots, and predictions │ ├── charts_all_data/
 │ ├── charts_original_only/
 │ ├── charts_synthetic_only/